kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 # Announcements

 New features added to each component:
+ - *April 25, 2019* `--job-config` in `peribolos` has never been used; it is deprecated and will be removed in July 2019.
+Remove the flag from any calls to the tool.
  - *April 24, 2019* `file_weight_count` in blunderbuss is being deprecated in
    favour of the more current `max_request_count` functionality.
 Please ensure your configuration is up to date before the end of May 2019.